timmoh-king/AirBnB_clone/README.md

 - What is *args and how to use it
 - What is **kwargs and how to use it
 - How to handle named arguments in a function

+### COMMAND LINE INTERPRETER
+- Create a new object (ex: a new User or a new Place)
+- Retrieve an object from a file, a database etc…
+- Do operations on objects (count, compute stats, etc…)
+- Update attributes of an object
+- Destroy an object

+### HOW TO START IT

+### HOW TO USE IT

+### EXAMPLES